MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_Azure.md

 ---
 lab:
     title: 'Lab 10: Azure Functions'
+    module: 'Module 9: Integrate with Power Platform and Dataverse'
 ---

-## Lab 07 – Azure Functions
+# Practice Lab 10 – Azure Functions

-# Scenario
+## Scenario

 A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
 Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

 In this lab you will create an Azure Function that will handle routing inspections.
 Every morning people call in to request inspections on their permits.
 They must call before 9:30 AM and once that period ends all the inspections for the day must be assigned and sequenced for the inspectors.
 To accomplish this, you will build an Azure Function that runs on a schedule, queries pending inspections and assigns them to inspectors.
 Given the limited time to complete the lab, we’ve simplified the routing and sequencing decisions.

-# High-level lab steps
+## High-level lab steps

 As part of building the Azure Function, you will complete the following: